AI-sandbox/XGMix/README.md

 The program uses these two files as input into [rfmix's](https://github.com/slowkoni/rfmix) simulation to create training data for the model.

 ### Advanced Options
-More advanced configuration settings can be seen and changed in *config.py*.
+More advanced configuration settings can be found in *config.py*.
-They include general settings, simulation settings and training settings but more details are given in the file.
+They include general settings, simulation settings and model settings.
+More details are given in the file itself.

 ## Output

+### *<output_basename>*.msp.tsv
 The first line is a comment line, that specifies the order and encoding of populations: eg:
 #Sub_population order/code: golden_retriever=0 labrador_retriever=1 poodle poodle_small=2